Start your care

 What is SIL Accommodation Under the NDIS?

-Supported Independent Living (SIL) is a type of everyday support that helps people live as independently as possible in their own home or a shared home.
+Supported Independent Living (SIL) is a form of everyday support that helps people live as independently as possible in their own or shared home.

 It’s designed for people who need regular or 24/7 help with daily tasks such as personal care, cooking, cleaning, medication prompts, and building essential life skills.